RyanCocking/project-thrust/README.md

 # project-thrust
-Made for the GMTK 2018 game jam.
+ABANDONED: Made for the GMTK 2018 game jam.